liwt31/print_tree/README.md

              │    └kd
              └Graph─DAG
 ```
-And a colored version if you run the file in the `example` directory:
+Below is a colored version if you run the file in the `example` directory:

 ![](https://user-images.githubusercontent.com/22628546/47987611-eb6d2c80-e11a-11e8-96bd-35b2370a8c5d.gif)

 If you feel uncomfortable about the naming of the class, you can import `PrintTree` then use `PrintTree` instead.

 Now let's move on to some more complex examples.
 In the `example` directory I have defined a primitive search tree with custom numbers of branch.
 For brevity only the `__init__` function of the `Node` is shown here.
 If `branch == 2` then it's a binary search tree.
 ```python
 class Node(object):